ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 ```
 ---

 Review your preprocess report as it will review the state of your data.
-Use the following diagram to guide you in modifying parameters according to the step if which you are losing data:
+You may use the following diagram to guide you in modifying parameters according to the step if which you are losing data:

 ```mermaid
 flowchart TD